faissalMT/learn/core-skills/web-application-development-with-react/why-and-when.md

 - Do you need simple and reusable components?
 - Could your application benefit from selective reloading?
 I.e. does anything on the page need to react?
 - Is an existing customer development team already using React or NodeJS?
+- Does your application require a lot of DOM manipulation?